-Many clients get so preoccupied trying to perfectly execute the details of their five-year plan that they get trapped in analysis paralysis, missing new directions calling their name.
-Others interpret setbacks as a sign of they’re a failure and give up.
+Many of my clients get so preoccupied trying to perfectly execute the details of their five-year plan that they get trapped in analysis paralysis, missing new directions calling their name.
+Others interpret setbacks as a sign that they’re a failure, and give up.

 The result is same: They stay stuck.